-Figure 12.
+Figure 13.
 NCS Reference Architecture

-Figure 12 shows a CMS containing a cluster of Call Agents, which are identifiable by one CMS FQDN.
-It also shows, even though this is not a likely scenario in early deployments, that different CMSs could potentially manage different endpoints in a single MTA.
+Figure 13 shows a CMS containing a cluster of Call Agents, which are identifiable by one CMS FQDN.
+It also shows, even though this is not a likely scenario in early deployments, that different CMSes could potentially manage different endpoints in a single MTA.

 The security aspects of interfaces pkt-s3 and pkt-s4 (RTP bearer channel and RTCP) are described in section 6.6 of this document.
-The protocol interface pkt-s16 (CMS to CMS) is SIP with PacketCable extensions, as specified in [32].